mriot/colorful-chat-releases/README.md

 ## Features

+### Chat Customization

-- Customize colors for each chat channel individually and set different colors for the actual message text.
+- Customize colors for each chat channel and message individually
+- Custom colors for all six guild chats
+- Dim chats from inactive guilds
+- Show the active guild chat in the `Guild Active` color instead of its custom color
+- Separate colors for `CombatInHeal` and `CombatOutHeal` messages

+### Accessibility

-- Option to enable high contrast text to improve readability.
+- High-contrast text
+- XL text size that is ~20% larger than the original chat’s maximum text size

+### Misc

+- Increased chat history limit from 200 to 1000 messages (**EXPERIMENTAL**)
-- Option to keep the chat history visible even when the chat background is hidden.
-(Goes well with high contrast text.)
+- Keep chat history visible with hidden chat background
-- Colors are applied immediately so you can see how they look in real-time.

-#### Combat log

-- Set individual colors for `CombatInHeal` and `CombatOutHeal` messages.

 ## Installation